 She started off with a group of friends doing fitness workshops and progressed into long distance running (something she’d never done before).

 I was really jealous of her new found fitness achievements and to be honest I thought we would drift apart.
-I didn’t feel part of the circle.
+I didn't feel part of the circle.
 She’d made a new group of friends and they were all into running and fitness.
-I was invited to be part of this but I felt like I was the fat bloke that would hold everyone up and that I would be suddenly running for a toilet in the middle of nowhere.
+I was invited to be part of this but I felt like I was the fat old bloke that would hold everyone up and that I would be suddenly running for a toilet in the middle of nowhere.

 I desperately wanted to be part of this new world but I was drowning in my own ill health and self pity and I couldn’t seem to reach the lifebuoy.

-I had put on weight mainly due to inactivity, Prednisone and poor diet, coupled with excess alcohol and was sitting around 91 kg at 174 cm (14 stone 3 at 5ft 7”).
+I had put on weight mainly due to inactivity, Prednisone and poor diet, coupled with excess alcohol and was sitting around 95 kg at 174 cm (nearly 15 stone at 5ft 7”).
 I felt fat, bloated and couldn’t run as this exacerbated my bowel condition and I was petrified of having issues.
 I also had terrible G.E.R.D. (reflux disease) and took medication for that every day.
 Without it I simply could not sleep or function.
 I was lacking in energy, I was unmotivated and I was often short tempered.
 I was looking down the barrel of a heart attack and knew I was only just coping.
 Only just.

 But one day, borne out of sheer frustration of being left behind, I put on my old running shoes.
 It was hard to even do the laces up.
 However I ran around the block.
 I really thought I would embarrass myself and would fart and follow through.
 But I’d got sort of past caring.
 When I got back I was totally out of breath and realised just how unfit I’d become.
 Where had that once fit, lean young man gone to?

 But it was a start and from that day on my spirits lifted.